mongoose4791/gog-receipts/README.md

 official GOG purchase receipts, providing easy access for tax, documentation, and long-term preservation.

+Note on OS support: This project targets Linux only.
+We adhere strictly to Linux XDG conventions for configuration and do not support Windows or macOS paths/environments.

 ## Authentication and login (gog-login)

 This project provides a small authentication module used by the CLI: